-The market in which we participate is intensely competitive, and if we do not compete effectively, our business, results of operations and financial condition could be harmed.
+The markets in which we participate are intensely competitive, and if we do not compete effectively, our business, results of operations and financial condition could be harmed.

-The market for customer engagement platforms is rapidly evolving, significantly fragmented and highly competitive, with relatively low barriers to entry in some segments.
-The principal competitive factors in our market include completeness of offering, credibility with customers, global reach, ease of integration and programmability, product features, platform scalability, reliability, deliverability, security and performance, brand awareness and reputation, the strength of sales and marketing efforts, customer support, as well as the cost of deploying and using our products.
-In our Communications business, our competitors are primarily (i) regional network service providers that offer limited developer functionality on top of their own physical infrastructure, (ii) communications platform-as-a-service ("CPaaS") companies that offer communications products and applications, and (iii) other software companies that compete with portions of our communications product line.
-In our Data & Applications business, our competitors are primarily (i) legacy on-premises vendors, (ii) SaaS companies and marketing cloud platform vendors that offer bundled applications and platforms, and (iii) CRM and customer experience vendors.
+The markets for our products are rapidly evolving, significantly fragmented and highly competitive, with relatively low barriers to entry in some segments.
+The principal competitive factors in our market include completeness of offering, credibility with customers, global reach, ease of integration and programmability, product features, platform scalability, reliability, deliverability, security and performance, brand awareness and reputation, the strength of sales and marketing efforts, customer support, and the cost of deploying and using products.
+In our Communications business, our competitors are primarily (i) CPaaS companies that offer communications products and applications, (ii) other software companies that compete with portions of our communications product line, and (iii) regional network service providers that offer limited developer functionality on top of their own physical infrastructure.
+In our Segment business, our competitors are primarily (i) SaaS companies and marketing cloud platform vendors that offer bundled applications and platforms, (ii) CRM and customer experience vendors and (iii) standalone customer data platform vendors.